 (Please note: Christophe Mae's albums are only available as physical CD's in the U.S. No digital formats are available.)

-Check out out a couple videos from the album:
+Check out a video from the album:

 Christophe wrote the Top 5 hit "Mon P'tit Gars" (my little boy) shortly after his son, Julien, was born in March 2008.
 The song appears on Mae's 2008 live album, Comme a la Maison.